Rewarding Employees and Understanding Motivation

 How can we motivate our people and stimulate improvements in our processes?
 It is definitely not by implementing a 'one size fits all' reward and recognition scheme tied to our objectives.
 Nor is it rolling out another 'Employee of the Month' program.

-The trap many organisations can fall into is set by the idea that rewarding employees for an activity will get you more of it and punishing an activity will get you less.
+The trap many organisations can fall into is set by the idea that rewarding an activity will get you more of it and punishing an activity will get you less.
 This carrot and stick management style will often achieve the opposite effect of the intended objectives.

 Rewarding employees effectively